Camping World: Operations

 Under the Freedom Roads brand, the company sells RVs through a network of about three dozen independent dealers.
 In 2007, the company opened the Camping World RV Sales dealership; formerly known as Stout's RV.
 It is located on Interstate 65 south of Indianapolis, Indiana.
-Since then, the chain of dealerships has expanded to more than 100 locations.
+Since then, the chain of dealerships has expanded to more than 200 locations.

 The company also operates RVs.com.

 In 2017, the company expanded into hunting and fishing gear by acquisition of Gander Mountain, which includes the Gander Outdoors and Overton's brands.
+The company also acquired the outdoor gear retailer The House in 2017.

 In December 2020, Lemonis announced a partnership with electric vehicle manufacturer Lordstown Motors.
-The deal will see Camping World act as the service and maintenance provider for the Lordstown Endurance pickup truck, as well as potentially marketing and selling the truck at their Camping World centers.
-Lordstown Motors will sell batteries to power Camping World electric trailers, as well as help design and manufacture an all-electric motor home at their Lordstown Assembly Plant.
-The motor home, dubbed the "Class E motor home/RV" is meant to cater to the motor home customers of the future.
+The deal stated that Camping World act as the service and maintenance provider for the Lordstown Endurance pickup truck, as well as potentially marketing and selling the truck at their Camping World centers.
+As of June 2021, the two companies announced the deal was off.

 Sports sponsorship

 Camping World has major sponsorship involvement in sports, particularly college football and auto racing.
 In a 2020 interview with Autoweek, Lemonis emphasized the importance of a "conversion rate of familiarity" for sports fans—particularly those from racing series—into potential Camping World customers.

 Since 2016, the company has held the naming rights to Camping World Stadium in Orlando, Florida, and also sponsors the stadium's Camping World Kickoff college football game.
 The stadium's bowl game was known as the Camping World Bowl from 2017 to 2019.

 In 2017, the company became the inaugural title sponsor of Major League Baseball's League Championship Series.
+This sponsorship lasted through 2022.

+In 2023, the company became the inaugural title sponsor of the Professional Bull Riders' Team Series.